The Sustainability Committee is responsible for overseeing the development and implementation of ICAEW’s strategy and

 Nicki is the Chair of Charity Finance Group and has been a trustee since September 2012.
 She is International Finance Director at Amnesty International, where she enjoys the challenge of developing financial leadership in an organisation that works across 80 countries.
 She qualified with Coopers & Lybrand in 1992 and then joined the charity sector, firstly as a volunteer accountant in Bangladesh and Africa, and then in UK-based roles until July 2013, when she joined Amnesty.

 Ian Dickie joined eftec in November 2007.
-His interests include biodiversity and natural resources policy, and the impacts of environmental policies on economic objectives.
-He is Business Development Director at eftec and also is a Director of the Aldersgate Group, for whom he leads work on biodiversity and ecosystem services and a member of the Natural Capital Coalition’s advisory panel.
+His interests include biodiversity and natural capital accounting, and the impacts of environmental policies on economic objectives.
+He is a Director at eftec and also is a Director of the Aldersgate Group, for whom he leads work on biodiversity and ecosystem services and a member of the Natural Capital Coalition’s advisory panel.